HambaliMarcel/use-course-recommendation/README.md

 # USE Course Recommendation: Efficient Course Matching
-CourseIdentifier is a straightforward model designed to match courses based on a Power Summary.
+Course Identifier is a straightforward model that matches courses based on a Power Summary.
 This summary integrates the course description, outline, objectives, and difficulty level.
-Utilizing text embeddings from the Universal Sentence Encoder, this tool aims to provide accurate course identification easily.
+Utilizing text embeddings from the Universal Sentence Encoder, this model aims to provide accurate course identification easily.

 ## Features
-Text Embeddings: Uses Universal Sentence Encoder to embed text data.
+- **Text Embeddings**: Uses Universal Sentence Encoder to embed text data.
-Course Matching: Identifies and recommends courses based on the input text.
+- **Course Matching**: Identifies and recommends courses based on the input text.
-Visualization: Displays the embedding space using PCA.
+- **Visualization**: Displays the embedding space using PCA.

 ## Requirements
 - Python 3.x